Generating and efficiently exporting a file in a Blazor WebAssembly application

 }

-Of course, the code is a little harder to understand, and the functions in BINDING or Blazor.platform are not documented.
-This means it can break in a future version of Blazor WebAssembly.
-However, the performance improvement is so huge that it is worth it!
-Using the InvokeAsync method, it takes a few seconds and it increases linearly with the file size.
-This method is almost instant and the performance is quite constant whatever the file size is.
+Of course, the code is harder to understand, and the functions in BINDING or Blazor.platform are undocumented, meaning they could break in a future version of Blazor WebAssembly.
+However, the performance improvement is significant enough to justify the tradeoff.
+With the InvokeAsync method, execution takes several seconds and scales linearly with file size.
+This method is nearly instant, with performance remaining roughly constant regardless of file size.

 #Additional resources